samunemeth/System/README.md

   - Add more documentation for initial setup.
   - Set password for user automatically.
-  - Look at boot log errors and warnings.
+  - Use `lf` in Neovim too.
-  - Change flameshot for scrot.
+  - Change Flameshot for Scrot?
   - Automatically initialize Seafile on system rebuild.
   - Make Neovim configuration mutable.
   - Set up Veracrypt.